 We’ve been telling our customers for a long time how they should implement the CipherMail Email Encryption Gateway in their existing email infrastructure.
 Our usual advice is to use a hairpin design where mail flows in through the existing mail server, gets forwarded to the CipherMail Gateway which does all the cryptographic operations, before returning it to the same mail server for delivery.
-We’ve been recommending this method since at least December 2010, which is when this drawing made its way into a presentation we gave to customers:
+We’ve been recommending this method since at least December 2010:

 So that’s how we recommend it to most of our customers, but we haven’t been using it ourselves this way until a few weeks ago.
 We did use CipherMail Gateway (and also Webmail) however, but more in a ‘pipeline’ configuration where outgoing mail was sent from mail server → gateway → Internet and incoming mail was received from Internet → gateway → mail server.
 The downside of this approach is that it makes both the gateway and the mail server responsible for spam filtering, the former for incoming and the latter for outgoing mail.
 There is also no central point where mail is queued or access control is handled.